MacLemon/CongressChecklist/README.md

         - Check if your DECT model is [compatible with Eventphone][31]
 - SIM cards (your usual one, local german SIM, CCC SIM)
 - Apple certified SIM eject tool™ (aka bent paperclip) to swap SIM cards

 - Smart Watches
-    - Charging cable or docking station required to charge
+    - Charging cable or cradle
-- **Optional** 1-10Gigabit Ethernet Switch

 #### Camera (but please remember to ask if it is ok to take a picture BEFORE taking the picture)